Anne and her husband Tim bought Best Friends in Aug of 2021; after what could only be called 'fate' made her long time dream come true.

 Jager (2013 - ) showed attitude from day one and loves to train.
 Jager occasionally does agility but true to his name (Jager means hunter in German) loves Nosework.

 Sig (2016 - ) is Donna’s current competition dog, at the beginning of his journey.
 He is providing great fun and excitement.

 When not playing agility, all the Goldens adore Dock Diving and have each earned Titles ranging from Junior and Senior all the way to Master.

-Windle has served as an AKC agility judge for 10 years.
+Windle has served as an AKC agility judge for 11 years.
 He enjoys traveling to different areas of the country, meeting new teams, and renewing old friendships.
-Windle judged at the AKC’s 2013 Agility Invitational, and he was the Finals Judge at the AKC’s 2018 National Agility Championship.
+Windle had the honor of judging the 2013 AKC Agility Invitational, the 2021 National Agility Championship Challenger's Round and the 2018 National Agility Championship Final Round.

-Windle has been training and teaching at Best Friends Fun Farm for 16 years.
-He specializes in introducing new exhibitors and their dogs to the sport, as well as providing instructional guidance and insight to experienced teams.
+Windle has been training and teaching at Best Friends Fun Farm for 17 years.
+He specializes in introducing new exhibitors and their dogs to the sport, as well as providing guidance and insight to experienced teams.

 Susan Shipp has been involved in dog training since the 1980’s and started dog agility in 2001 with her Flat Coated Retriever, Reilly.
 She currently lives in Plano with her husband Bill and two Border collies, Rush and Quinn.

 Susan spent years training and showing in obedience and transformed her training to positive reinforcement over 20 years ago.
 Susan believes that training is important to ensure the dog is a great family member and a lifelong companion.
 Training should be time enjoyed by both the dog and handler as it helps to strength the bond between the two.